RedHatInsights/playbook-artifact-validator/README.md

 ### Running the service

-Run `make run` to start the validator service
+Use `make run` to start the validator service

 To test the service manually run `make sample_upload`.
 This uploads the `upload.txt` file via the ingress service.